 LGBTQ Terms and Other Resources

-Learn how to properly address trans or queer peers, and use some of these other resources to familiarize yourself with gay culture.
+In our final section, we’ve listed out resources to help learn how to properly address trans or queer peers, and use some of these other resources to familiarize yourself with gay culture.

 Finding Better Terms and Definitions